-- 3. Knowing the furnace model, locate the high stage cooling air flow charts in the Specification Sheet applicable to your model.
-Look up the cooling air flow determined in step 2 and find the required cooling speed and adjustment setting. - Example: A \MVC80604BX furnace installed with a 2.5 ton air conditioning system.
+3. Knowing the furnace model, locate the high stage cooling air flow charts in the Specification Sheet applicable to your model.
+Look up the cooling air flow determined in step 2 and find the required cooling speed and adjustment setting.

+Example: A MVC80604BX furnace installed with a 2.5 ton air conditioning system.
 The air flow needed is 1000 CFM.
-Looking at the cooling speed chart for \MVC80604BX, find the air flow closest to 1000 CFM.
-A cooling airflow of 990 CFM can be attained by setting the cooling speed to "C" and the adjustment to "-" (minus). - Continuous fan speed in legacy mode is 25% of the furnace's maximum airflow capability.
-For continuous fan speed in communicating mode, see ComfortNetTM System Overview on page 29. - Example: If the furnace's maximum airflow capability is 2000 CFM, the continuous fan speed will be $0.30 \times 2000$ CFM = 600 CFM. - Locate the blower speed selection DIP switches on the integrated control module.
+Looking at the cooling speed chart for MVC80604BX, find the air flow closest to 1000 CFM.
+A cooling airflow of 990 CFM can be attained by setting the cooling speed to "C" and the adjustment to -10% trim.

+4. Continuous fan speeds that provide 25, 50, 75 and 100% of the furnace's maximum airflow capability are selectable via dip switches S5-3, 4.

+Example: If the furnace's maximum airflow capability is 2000 CFM and 25% continuous fan speed is selected, the continuous fan speed will be $0.25 \times 2000 \text{ CFM} = 500 \text{ CFM}$.

+- 5. Locate the blower speed selection DIP switches on the integrated control module.
 Select the desired "cooling" speed tap by positioning switches 1 and 2 appropriately.
 Select the desired "adjust" tap by positioning switches 3 and 4 appropriately.
+To enable adjustments and select -5, 5, -10 or 10% trim, you must set dipswitch S5-2 to ON.
+If S5-2 is in the OFF position, you will receive 0% trim.
 Refer to the following figure for switch positions and their corresponding taps.
-Verify CFM by noting the number displayed on the dual 7segment LED display.

-6. The multi-speed circulator blower also offers several custom ON/OFF ramping profiles.
+Verify CFM by noting the number displayed on the dual 7-segment LED display. - 6.
+The multi-speed circulator blower also offers several custom ON/OFF ramping profiles.
 These profiles may be used to enhance cooling performance and increase comfort level.
-The ramping profiles are selected using DIP switches 5 and 6.
+The ramping profiles are selected using DIP switches S4-1, 2.
 Refer to the following figure for switch positions and their corresponding taps.
 Refer to the bullet points below for a description of each ramping profile.
 Verify CFM by noting the number displayed on the dual 7-segment LED display.

 Switch Bank: S4

 Ramping DIP Switch No.

-Profiles 5 6
+Profiles 1 2

 A OFF OFF

 В ON OFF

 С OFF ON

 D ON ON

 (Indicates factory setting)

-• Profile A provides only an OFF delay of one (1) minute at 100% of the cooling demand airflow.
+Profile A provides only an OFF delay of one (1) minute at 100% of the cooling demand airflow.

-• Profile B ramps up to full cooling demand airflow by first stepping up to 50% of the full demand for 30 seconds.
+Profile B ramps up to full cooling demand airflow by first stepping up to 50% of the full demand for 30 seconds.
 The motor then ramps to 100% of the required airflow.
 A one (1) minute OFF delay at 100% of the cooling airflow is provided.

-• Profile C ramps up to 85% of the full cooling demand airflow and operates there for approximately 7 1/2 minutes.
+Profile C ramps up to 85% of the full cooling demand airflow and operates there for approximately 7 1/2 minutes.
 The motor then steps up to the full demand airflow.
 Profile C also has a one (1) minute 100% OFF delay.